Bounded weak solutions for Keller-Segel equations with generalized diffusion and logistic source via an unbalanced Optimal Transport splitting scheme: Introduction

 To be more precise, firstly, $W_2$ gradient flows of $\cE_{1}$, i.e., $\p_t \rho = -\textrm{grad}_{W_2} \cE_{1}(\rho)$, read (see e.g. \cite{Blanchet13})

 On the other hand, similarly, $\FR$ gradient flows of $\cE_2$, i.e., $\p_t \rho = -\textrm{grad}_{\FR}\cE_2(\rho)$ read (see e.g. \cite{GM17, GLM19})

-The results of Carrillo and Santambrogio \cite{CS18} give $L^\infty$ estimates for densities locally in time by using the JKO scheme (see \cite{JKO98}) to exploit the gradient flow structure of \eqref{GF1}.
-In addition, Gallouët, Laborde, and Monsaingeon \cite{GLM19} obtained the existence of weak solutions for the types of reaction-drift-diffusion equations
+The results of \cite{CS18} give $L^\infty$ estimates for densities locally in time by using the JKO scheme (see \cite{JKO98}) to exploit the gradient flow structure of \eqref{GF1}.
+In addition, the authors \cite{GLM19} obtained the existence of weak solutions for the types of reaction-advection-diffusion equations

 with some specific $F_1$ and $F_2$ and with $V_1 \in W^{1, \infty}(\Om)$ and $V_2 \in L^\infty(\Om)$, by means of splitting JKO schemes for the Wasserstein metric and for the Fisher-Rao metric (compare to \cite{GM17}).